-The data for monthly housing costs as a percentage of household income are developed from a distribution of "Selected Monthly Owner Costs as a percentage of Household Income" for owner-occupied and "Gross Rent as a Percentage of Household Income" for renter-occupied units.
+The data for monthly housing costs as a percentage of household income are developed from a distribution of "Selected Monthly Owner Costs as a Percentage of Household Income" for owner-occupied and "Gross Rent as a Percentage of Household Income" for renter-occupied units.
 The owner-occupied categories are further separated into those with a mortgage and those without a mortgage.
-See sections on "Selected Monthly Owner Costs as a Percentage of Household Income" and "Gross Rent as a Percentage of Household Income" for more details.
+See sections on "Selected Monthly Owner Costs as a Percentage of Household Income" for more details on what characteristics are included in each measure and how these data are comparable to previous ACS and Census 2000 data.